18F/tts-buy-bug-bounty/README.md

 **This draft solicitation is for planning purposes ONLY.
 This request is NOT a solicitation.
 Please do NOT submit a proposal.**

-# Technology Transformation Services Bug Bounty Solicitation
+# DRAFT Technology Transformation Services Bug Bounty Solicitation
 The documents in this repository are draft solicitation documents.
 Please submit any questions as GitHub issues in this repository by January 30th, 2017 at 4:00PM EST. The TTS Contracting Officer will only be responding to questions submitted using the Issue Template.
 Comments from other parties or in other formats will still be considered but we cannot commit to responding to them.

 ## Questions for Potential Vendors